 - Beat in the vanilla.

-- Stir in the pistachios and make sure you get them well distributed in the dough.
+- Fold in the pistachios and make sure you get them well distributed in the dough.

 - Preheat oven to 350F

-- Bake for about 10 minutes, maybe a little longer for thicker cookies.
+- Bake for about 15-20 minutes.
 The cookies will still be pale and soft, but will firm up as they cool.
+Note: shorter baking will result in a softer cookie, longer time will make them crispier.

 I think these are my very favorites!
 Pinned and Stumbled!